-The Victorian Government is providing this support to help ensure impacted households have access to usable water and safe disposal of wastewater.
+The Victorian Government is providing this support to help ensure households on nonreticulated systems affected by the fires have access to usable water and safe disposal of wastewater.
 This program does not intend to take the ongoing responsibility of domestic wastewater management from Local Government.

-The intended program outcomes support the repair, replacement or installation of primary use rainwater and septic tanks on impacted properties and to build longer term resilience and sustainability for households through the provision of rainwater tanks and septic systems that meet current Australian standards.
+The intended program outcomes are to replace rainwater and septic tanks on impacted properties and to build longer term resilience and sustainability for households through the provision of rainwater tanks and septic systems that meet current Australian standards.
 The program is funded through the \$86 million Community Recovery Package, which is jointly funded by the Commonwealth and the Victorian Governments under the Commonwealth-State Disaster Recovery Funding Arrangements.